SofianeAy/SofianeAy/README.md

 - 👋 Hi, I’m Sofiane, born and raised in Paris, France.
-After gaining experience in management control, I decided to pivot towards the data field to become a data analyst.
+After gaining experience in Management Control, I decided to pivot towards the data field to become a Data Analyst.
 My background in Corporate Finance has equipped me with a solid foundation in Business Intelligence, which I now leverage to transform data into actionable insights.

 - 👀 I’m interested in Data Analytics and transformation of data into actionable insights to assist in business decision-making.